ST-TOMAS-Workshop/stm32u5_workshop/gpdma/workshop/2_gpdma_handson_list_mode_intro.md

 ## Next Step

 * Now we do the same but with **LLI list**.
-* Which allow us later add more lists in later steps
+* Which allows us to later add more lists in later steps

 # Classic DMA circular mode

-Classical DMA had bit which allow repeat the configuration.
+Classical DMA had a bit, which allows repeat the configuration.
-When DMA finished it automatically reload previous configuration.
+When DMA finished it automatically reload the previous configuration.

 ![old circular](./img/old_dma_circular.json)